schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 ---

+This article was created before Azure Stack HCI was renamed to Azure Local ([link](https://learn.microsoft.com/en-us/azure/azure-local/rename-to-azure-local?view=azloc-24112)) in November 2024, which is why some references or hardcoded URLs may still point to Azure Stack HCI.
+However, the content has been updated accordingly, and if you find any errors, I would greatly appreciate it if you could report them either through the comment function or by emailing blog@schmitt-nieto.com
+{: .notice--info}

-## Azure Stack HCI: Evolution, Use Cases, and Comparison with Other Solutions
+## Azure Local: Evolution, Use Cases, and Comparison with Other Solutions

-This article is intended for IT professionals, system administrators, and decision-makers looking to explore the potential of Azure Stack HCI for modernizing their on-premises infrastructure.
-Whether you're considering hybrid cloud solutions or comparing various hyper-converged infrastructure options, this post will provide valuable insights into the evolution, use cases, and comparisons of Azure Stack HCI against other major solutions such as VMware vSAN, Nutanix, Dell EMC VxRail, KVM-based solutions (Proxmox, OpenStack), OpenShift, and Hyper-V. The post will also cover important version differences between 21H2, 22H2, and 23H2 to help guide infrastructure planning and deployment strategies.
+This article is intended for IT professionals, system administrators, and decision-makers looking to explore the potential of Azure Local for modernizing their on-premises infrastructure.
+Whether you're considering hybrid cloud solutions or comparing various hyper-converged infrastructure options, this post will provide valuable insights into the evolution, use cases, and comparisons of Azure Local against other major solutions such as VMware vSAN, Nutanix, Dell EMC VxRail, KVM-based solutions (Proxmox, OpenStack), OpenShift, and Hyper-V. The post will also cover important version differences between 21H2, 22H2, and 23H2 to help guide infrastructure planning and deployment strategies.

-## History of Azure Stack HCI
+## History of Azure Local

-Azure Stack HCI originated from Microsoft's Hyper-V technology, a longstanding virtualization solution integrated with Windows Server.
+Azure Local originated from Microsoft's Hyper-V technology, a longstanding virtualization solution integrated with Windows Server.
 As organizations sought hybrid cloud solutions, Microsoft integrated Hyper-V with Azure, enabling businesses to extend their on-premises environments seamlessly into the cloud.

-Azure Stack HCI is a natural evolution of Hyper-V, designed to offer hybrid cloud functionality by allowing users to manage their on-premises infrastructure directly from Azure.
-Today, Azure Stack HCI enables comprehensive system management, including hardware monitoring and lifecycle management, all through Azure, providing a unified experience for both cloud and on-premises environments.
+Azure Local is a natural evolution of Hyper-V, designed to offer hybrid cloud functionality by allowing users to manage their on-premises infrastructure directly from Azure.
+Today, Azure Local enables comprehensive system management, including hardware monitoring and lifecycle management, all through Azure, providing a unified experience for both cloud and on-premises environments.

-## Evolution of Azure Stack HCI
+## Evolution of Azure Local

-Initially, Azure Stack HCI focused on virtualizing workloads and providing software-defined storage.
+Initially, Azure Local focused on virtualizing workloads and providing software-defined storage.
 Over time, it has evolved to include services from Azure's ecosystem.
 Now, it supports not only traditional workloads but also cloud-native services.
-Azure Stack HCI currently enables:
+Azure Local currently enables:

 - **Infrastructure Services**: Virtual machines (VMs) and networking from Azure.
 - **Azure Virtual Desktop (AVD)**